At Shibden Head Primary Academy we follow the National Curriculum.

 Why teach phonics?

 Learning to read is like cracking a code, so teaching phonics is a way of teaching children to crack the code.
 As reading is the key to learning, it is important that we teach phonics clearly and systematically, learning easy bits first then progressing to trickier bits!

 Reading is very important at Shibden Head Primary Academy as it opens the door to learning across the curriculum.
 Children develop their reading skills in a variety of ways including Guided Reading in groups, individually with members of staff, through comprehension work, etc. Children enjoy listening to stories read by others and they are encouraged to develop a love of books.

 A range of reading schemes are used – these are graded into colour bands which are matched to different abilites.
 In the early stages of reading, children learn to decode words, applying their knowledge of letters and sounds from phonics lessons.

 As children develop fluency in reading the emphasis of reading lessons shifts to developing understanding, focusing on different assessment areas.
 The following leaflets give more details about developing reading skills.

 Children at Shibden Head Primary Academy learn to write for different purposes.
 These can include different types of stories, instructions, playscripts, invitations, persuasive writing, and many others.
 We aim to make writing an enjoyable experience.
-Children learn the key elements of different genres which are then applied across the curriculum – for example, children’s writing can be seen in their literacy, science and Learning Challenge theme books.
+Children learn the key elements of different genres which are then applied across the curriculum – for example, children’s writing can be seen in their English, science and Learning Challenge theme books.